Clocking and controlling attosecond currents in a scanning tunnelling microscope

-Attosecond science is based on the control of electron motion on the atomic time scale by strong electric fields~\cite{Corkum2007}.
+\textbf{Quantum tunnelling of electrons can be confined to the sub-cycle time scale of strong light fields, contributing decisively to the extreme time resolution of attosecond science.
+Because tunnelling also enables atomic-scale spatial resolution in scanning tunnelling microscopy (STM), integrating STM with light pulses has long been a key objective in ultrafast microscopy, spanning the picosecond and femtosecond domains, with first signatures of attosecond dynamics.
+However, while sub-cycle dynamics on the attosecond time scale are routinely controlled and determined with high precision, controlling the direction of attosecond currents and determining their duration have remained elusive in STM.
+Here, we induce STM tunnelling currents using two-colour laser pulses and dynamically control their direction, relying solely on the sub-cycle waveform of the pulses.
+Projecting our measurement data onto one-electron and many-body theory descriptions reveals a three-step transport process in the non-adiabatic tunnelling regime as the physical mechanism, with a theory-derived current burst duration of 860\,as.
+Despite working under ambient conditions but free of thermal artifacts, we achieve sub-angström topographic sensitivity and a lateral spatial resolution of 2\,nm.
+This unprecedented capability to directionally control attosecond bursts will enable triggering and imaging ultrafast charge dynamics at the spatio-temporal microscopy frontier of lightwave electronics.} \\ Attosecond science is based on the control of electron motion on the atomic time scale by strong electric fields~\cite{Corkum2007}.
 While it has enabled the observation of a wide range of attosecond phenomena, achieving a spatial resolution on the order of the atomic length scale in the angstr\"om-nanometer regime is challenging.
 The main pathway to attosecond microscopy is the use of attosecond-scale electron pulses instead of light due to their small de Broglie wavelength, typically much less than 1\,nm.
-In addition, electrons must be spatially confined, either as a recolliding electron wavepacket originating from an atom, molecule, or nanostructure~\cite{Niikura2002,Pullen2015,Dienstbier2023,Kim2023}, as a narrow beam in an electron microscope~\cite{Priebe2017,Nabben2023}, or inside an atomic-scale tunnelling microscopy (STM) junction~\cite{Garg2020,Garg2022,Muller2023}.
+In addition, electrons must be spatially confined, either as a recolliding electron wavepacket originating from an atom, molecule, or nanostructure~\cite{Niikura2002,Pullen2015,Kruger2011,Dienstbier2023,Kim2023}, as a narrow beam in an electron microscope~\cite{Priebe2017,Nabben2023}, or inside an atomic-scale tunnelling microscopy (STM) junction~\cite{Garg2020,Garg2022,Muller2023}.
 The strength of the latter approach is that STM in its static implementation using a bias field provides atomic resolution and precise energy resolution out of the box for a wide range of systems, such as molecules~\cite{Repp2005}.
 STM tunnelling currents driven by single-cycle THz transients~\cite{Cocker2013}, which can be regarded as a slowly varying static bias field, have enabled real-time observations of atomic-scale molecular vibrations on the sub-picosecond time scale~\cite{Cocker2016} and exciton formation in molecules~\cite{Kimura2025}, for instance.